 Keyword density — also called keyword frequency — is the number of times a specific keyword appears on a webpage compared to the total word count.
 It's often reported as a percentage or a ratio; the higher the value, the more your selected keyword appears on your page.

 Keywords are a critical part of your SEO strategy .

 Along with relevant content and optimized website design, ranking for the right keywords helps your site stand out from the crowd — and get closer to the top of search engine results pages (SERPs).

 So it's no surprise that a substantial amount of SEO advice centers on keywords: Doing your research can help you select and rank for top-performing keywords in your market, in turn boosting user engagement and increasing total sales.

-Keywords drive searches.
-When users go looking for products or services they'll typically use a keyword that reflects their general intent, and expect search engines to serve up relevant results.
+Why?
+Because keywords drive searches.
+When users go looking for products or services, they'll typically use a keyword that reflects their general intent, and expect search engines to serve up relevant results.

 The caveat?
 You can't simply "stuff" as many keywords as possible into your content and expect reliable results.

 This practice is called keyword stuffing, and it’s a black-hat SEO practice that can lead to penalization and even full-on removal from the SERPs.